2024

 At Bluecoats, we create programs that enrich the lives of young people and celebrate the joys that art and the performing arts bring to the Bluecoats Community.
 As we reflect on our progress in bringing this mission to life, we must also reflect on how well we bring these life-enriching programs to everyone, and how inclusive this “Bluecoats Community” really is.

-We believe that we must start any analysis of the efficacy of our programming by first analyzing who our programs reach, and how inclusive we are as an organization as we seek to expand that reach.
+We believe that we must start any assessment of the efficacy of our programming by first analyzing who our programs reach, and how inclusive we are as an organization as we seek to expand that reach.

 While the Bluecoats Drum & Bugle Corps is our most notable and recognizable program, the Bluecoats organization operates several programs.
 Our ensemble programs include the Bluecoats Drum & Bugle Corps, Rhythm IN BLUE, and alumni-focused programs like Legacy Arc.